jsbien/DjVu-patents/README.md

 # DjVu-patents
 Some quick and dirty notes about DjVu patents.
-It seems to me that all them expired by now, but I am not for sure.
+It seems to me that all them expired by now, but I am not sure.

 Cf. also https://github.com/jwilk/didjvu/issues/21.